Skip to main content

 Spotlight on…

-Spring (no date) estimates that in the UK, around 15% of the population (nearly 1 in 7 of us) is neurodivergent.
+NHS England (no date) currently estimates that in the UK, around 1 in 7 people are neurodivergent, although with an increase in awareness and late diagnosis the number is likely to grow.
 This is often a hidden disability.
 Watch this short video by AmpliFly to hear a useful explanation of what neurodiversity is:

 Neurodiversity celebrates the fact that the differences in our brains are normal genetic variations, leading to different ways of thinking and specific abilities.
 Despite the fact that many individuals regard their neurodiversity as an ability or special power, it can be seen by employers as a limitation, rather than an opportunity in the workplace.